 Given Mercury’s small size (the smallest planet in the Solar System) and its proximity to the Sun, it’s gravity is too weak (and it’s Hill Sphere too small) to retain a natural satellite.
 Basically, if a large object were to approach Mercury today, to the point that it actually entered its Hill Sphere, it would likely be snatched up by the Sun’s gravity instead.

 Another way in which Mercury could not have acquired a moon has to do with the scarcity of material in its orbit.
 This may be due to solar winds and the condensation radii of lighter materials, where trace substances like hydrogen and methane remained in gaseous form nearer to the Sun during Mercury’s formation, and were thence swept away.
 This left only elements like iron and and nickel in solid form, which then coalesced to form Mercury and the other terrestrial planets.

 For a time in the early 1970s, astronomers thought the Mercury might have a moon.
-Instruments on board NASA’s Mariner 10 spacecraft detected large amounts of ultraviolet radiation that astronomers said, “had no right to be there”.
-And then the next day, that radiation disappeared.
-Some astronomers thought that this was radiation was coming from a moon.
-It was later discovered to be a more distant star.
+Instruments on board NASA’s Mariner 10 spacecraft detected large amounts of ultraviolet radiation in the vicinity of Mercury that astronomers believed did not belong there.
+Hence, some theorized that this radiation was coming from a nearby moon.
+Unfortunately, the radiation disappeared the next day, and it was later discovered that the source was actually a distant star.